 - Find out where people need help or information

 There are a variety of tools that can be used to collect and analyze SMML data.
 Prior to acquiring and implementing a tool, it is critical to establish your SMML process.
-Most importantly, remember the tools are just that: tools.
-A hammer won't build your house.
-You have to build your house but you do so using the hammer.
-There are free and pay options.
-Carefully research the tools before purchasing to ensure it does everything you expect.
-You can start with this list of possible tools.
+Most importantly, remember that the tools are just that, tools.
+A hammer alone won't build your house.
+There are free and paid options.
+Some of the more popular options include HootSuite, ZohoSocial, Sprout Social, Meltwater and AgoraPulse.
+Carefully research the tool before purchasing to ensure it does everything you expect.
+Check out G2's list of Best Social Media Monitoring Tools.